cosmos/interchain-security/docs/docs/adrs/adr-017-allowing-inactive-validators.md

 This can be tested by starting a provider chain with inactive validators and checking the rewards of inactive validators.

+Checked as part of the e2e test `inactive-provider-validators-on-consumer`.

 ### Scenario 3: Inactive validators should get rewards from consumer chains

 An inactive validator that is validating on a consumer chain should receive rewards in the consumer chain token.

+Checked as part of the e2e test `inactive-provider-validators-on-consumer`.

 ### Scenario 4: Inactive validators should not get slashed/jailed for downtime on the provider chain

 This can be tested by having an inactive validator go offline on the provider chain for long enough to accrue downtime.
 The validator should be neither slashed nor jailed for downtime.

+Checked as part of the e2e test `inactive-provider-validators-on-consumer`.

 ### Scenario 5: Inactive validators *should* get jailed for downtime on the provider chain

 This can be tested by having an inactive validator go offline on a consumer chain for long enough to accrue downtime.
 The consumer chain should send a SlashPacket to the provider chain, which should jail the validator.

+Checked as part of the e2e test `inactive-provider-validators-on-consumer`.

 ### Scenario 6: Inactive validators should not be counted when computing the minimum power in the top N